PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Git.md

 # Overview

 **Version Control** is any method that keeps track of changes to files in a folder tree.
-A classic methodology is to make copies of files and rename them with the date and time in the file name, and perhaps who was the last person to make the changes, and then email to your friends so they have a copy.
+A classic methodology is to make copies of files, rename them with the date and time in the file name (and perhaps include who made the changes), and then email them to your friends so they have a copy.

 **Git** is a free program that does version control, but in a more professional and convenient manner.